 Average female weight

 As always, creating a new breed means including several existing ones, taking the good and the bad genes with it.
-Bad genes generally trigger deficiencies, diseases and so on.
+Bad genes generally trigger deficiencies, diseases, and so on.
 Many of the most obvious have been bred out now, but some remain to this day.
 One of them though, the long fur coat, has found its own public, and in time these became the Cashmere or Silk Bengals.

 The character of the Bengal cat is also called ‘Silk’ contrary to legend.
 If it is true that the first generations were mostly wild, the domestic Bengal cat is affectionate and sociable, well behaved as any other cat.
 Of course, the cats themselves choose their human companion.
 But once they do, they will act like most domestic cats, sometimes ‘helping’ their master in all home affairs.

-They are proud but shy, strong but cautious, they easily get along with any pet, gradually growing to the dominant position in the house.
+They are proud but shy, strong but cautious, and they easily get along with any pet, gradually growing to the dominant position in the house.
 They have elicited a movement of ‘bengalomania’ for Bengal owners often go back to that same breed when the time comes.

-Generally speaking, the Bengal needs no more care than most cats.
+Generally speaking, the Bengals needs no more care than most cats.
 Proper food and veterinarian care will keep your cat in good health.
 Except for one thing: this cat needs out!
 Otherwise, it becomes fearful and goes wild.
 It also loves water and during the hot season will gladly splash and spatter in any pool it finds.

 Halle Berry, while filming Catwoman, said she fell in love with the breed and wanted one for herself.
-Among other famous Bengal cat lovers are Donatella Versace, Nicole Richie, Cher, Calvin Klein, Jonathan Ross, Saudi Prince Saud-al-Faisal, Sir Jeffrey Archer.
+Among other famous Bengal cat lovers are Donatella Versace, Nicole Richie, Cher, Calvin Klein, Jonathan Ross, Saudi Prince Saud-al-Faisal, and Sir Jeffrey Archer.
 And the list goes on.

-As a conclusion, let’s point out that each Bengal cat carries the genes of its origin: the leopard.
-This brings them unique features such as the love of water, specific movements from hunting in the forest, the structure of their head (the so-called ‘wild’ type) and of course their fantastic coloring.
+In a conclusion, let’s point out that each Bengal cat carries the genes of its origin: the leopard.
+This brings them unique features such as the love of water, specific movements from hunting in the forest, the structure of their head (the so-called ‘wild’ type), and of course their fantastic coloring.
 Jean Mill’s hard work and dedication resulted in an amazing cat that, if you get one for yourself, will bring you lots of pleasant times in the future.
-Especially considering that they are long-lived: cats have been known to live actively up to 18 or 20 years.
+Especially considering that they are long-lived: cats have been known to live actively for up to 18 or 20 years.

 Olga Shatokhina 2013